• Skip to primary navigation

 How to Make English Toffee Pieces

-4. Pour the mixture onto the previously lined baking tray and tilt the baking tray slightly in all directions to allow the toffee to spread evenly.
-You will need to work quickly as it will begin to solidify very quickly.
+3. Pour the mixture onto the previously lined baking tray and tilt the baking tray slightly in all directions to allow the toffee to spread evenly.
+You will need to work quickly and carefully the toffee will begin to solidify very quickly.

-5. Set aside to cool down.
-Once the it has cooled, you can smash it with a toffee hammer or a rolling pin.
-You can even break it up relatively easy with your hands if you need larger pieces.
+4. Set aside to cool down.
+Once the toffee has cooled and become solid, you can smash it with a toffee hammer or a rolling pin for smaller pieces.
+You can break it up relatively easy with your hands if you need larger pieces.

 Recipe Tips